aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-the stream provider for external resource.
+Gets the stream provider for external resource.
 NOTE: This member is now obsolete.
 Instead, please use ResourceProvider property.
 This property will be removed 12 months later since June 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [IStreamProvider](../../com.aspose.cells/istreamprovider)